Channel-Aware Pretraining of Joint Encoder-Decoder Self-Supervised Model for Telephonic-Speech ASR: Datasets and Architecture Details

 \subsection{Architecture Details}

-State-of-the-art Joint Encoder-Decoder SSL model is used for all the pretraining experiments \cite{arunkumar2022joint,ao2022pre,wu2022wav2seq}.
+The state-of-the-art Joint Encoder-Decoder SSL model is used for all the pretraining experiments \cite{arunkumar2022joint,ao2022pre,wu2022wav2seq}.
 A Transformer-decoder is incorporated with a conventional \textit{HuBERT} model.
-Like transformer encoder-decoder architecture the added decoder will attend to SSL encoder outputs through source attention.
+Like the transformer encoder-decoder architecture, the added decoder will attend to SSL encoder outputs through source attention.
 Target sequence of decoder is prepared from the discovered cluster IDs for all the encoder input frames.
 Consecutive repetitions in cluster IDs are replaced with single cluster ID so that the decoder can learn the sequence information.
+Details about the architecture and loss function are covered in detail in \cite{arunkumar2022joint}.